 “Passionate about culture, Zoey has travelled to nearly 30 countries, incorporating various cultural traditions into her cooking and treatments.”

-I had a pleasure of meeting her recently at one of her TCM workshops held at Soho House New York.
+I had a pleasure of meeting her recently at one of her traditional Chinese medicine (TCM) workshops held at Soho House New York.

 The private event was held during Covid with only a few of us who bravely showed up to learn about Traditional Chinese Medicine (TCM).
-All 6 guests masked up and seated 2 meters apart; on each table there were little pouches of herbs, seeds and grains.
-I had no clue what they were.
+All 6 guests masked up and seated 2 meters apart; on each table there were little pouches of mysterious and exotic herbs, seeds and grains.

 When Zoey entered the room, to my surprise this ultra modern young Asian woman was the one we were expecting.

 She gracefully started explaining TCM, showed us how to cook a mushroom broth with a little teabag containing immune boosting herbs.

 The key ingredients were from from her new boutique wellness brand that focuses on modernizing the knowledge of TCM food therapy, functional products and its avant-garde aesthetic.

 Zoey inspired me to expand my knowledge of TCM, the similarities to traditional Persian medicine is fascinating.

 She has an eye for beauty and cultural heritage, but what Zoey does the best is modernizing Traditional Chinese Medicine, making it a relevant and practical lifestyle for the new generation.

 “Zoey inspired me to expand my knowledge of TCM, the similarities to traditional Persian medicine is fascinating.”